louisjj/louisjj/README.md

 ### Hi there 👋

+I'm working as a Web Developper and I'm currently learning more about Rust and WASM

 <!--
 **louisjj/louisjj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.